 - Store gasoline for your lawnmower in approved containers, and keep them far away from your home.

 - If you keep firewood, make sure it is stacked no closer than 100 feet away from your home.

 Plan for the Worst

-According to the National Interagency Coordination Center, wildfires burn millions of acres of land each year.
-They move rapidly and can change course quickly, depending on the weather and lanscape, so exit routes may be blocked by fire or cut off by emergency equipment.
+Wildfires move rapidly and can change course quickly, depending on the weather and landscape.
+Exit routes may be blocked by fire or cut off by emergency equipment.
 Either way, it’s good to prepare for the unknown.